 In December 2017, Morningstar Children and Family Services’ Board of Directors appointed Beth VanDerbeck as Chief Executive Officer for the organization.
 Mrs. VanDerbeck brings many years of management and non-profit leadership experience to the organization.

-Today, in addition to the Morningstar Youth Estate in Brunswick, Morningstar operates Community Counseling in Brunswick and Reynolds, Georgia.
-Morningstar's Foster Care Program serves children in need of an approved foster family in the southeast Georgia area.
-In 2018, Morningstar served 483 children and youth through our three programs.
+Today, in addition to the Morningstar Youth Estate in Brunswick, Morningstar operates Community Counseling in Brunswick and Perry, Georgia.
+In 2019, Morningstar served 676 children and youth through our programs.

 Read Trees and Citizens of Boys Estate, an original poem written by J. Ardell Nation in 1947.